Bagillt

-Bagillt (/ˈbæɡɪlt/; [ˈbaɡɪɬt]) is a market town and community in Flintshire, Wales.
-The town overlooks the Dee Estuary and is between the towns of Holywell and Flint.
+Bagillt (/ˈbæɡɪlt/; [ˈbaɡɪɬt]) is a village and community in Flintshire, Wales.
+The village overlooks the Dee Estuary and is between the towns of Holywell and Flint.
 At the 2001 Census the population was recorded as 3,918, increasing to 4,165 at the 2011 census.
-The community also includes the villages of Walwen and Whelston.
-Landmark locations such as Gemma Rushes bath.
+The community also includes the settlements of Coleshill, Walwen and Whelston.

 History

 Bagillt was part of the Kingdom of Gwynedd in the early medieval period.
 In the 12th century, Owain Gwynedd and his forces retreated to Bryn Dychwelwch, the "Hill of Retreat", above Bagillt while being pursued by superior numbers of Henry II's forces.
 Castell Hen Blas, a motte-and-bailey castle, lies within the boundaries of Bagillt.
 It was the birthplace of Dafydd ap Llywelyn, Prince of Wales, probably around Easter 1212.
 The castle ruins were partially excavated in the mid-1950s.
 Dafydd's birth was commemorated by the unveiling of a plaque on the wall of the Upper Shippe Inn in the centre of the village on 25 July 2010; this was 770 years since the issue of his earliest surviving charter as prince.

 Mostyn Hall, the seat of one of the oldest Welsh families, lies close to Bagillt.
 Parts of the building date from the time of Henry VI in the 15th century.
 The future Henry VII is said to have been concealed in the Hall by the lord of Mostyn, Richard ap Howel, during the reign of Richard III.
 The Hall now houses antiquities and manuscripts pertaining to British and Welsh history that were brought from Gloddaeth Hall, Llanrhos.